DMCU/Mangopay-task/README.md

 ## Test Cases Covered
-* Should display correct headline text for Paris search Search for Paris and verify the correct headline text.
+* Should display correct headline text for Paris search

 * Should display correct headline text for London search and directions.
- Search for London, click "Directions," and verify the correct headline text and destination field.

 * Should show error message for invalid search
- Search for an invalid place name and verify the displayed error message.

-* Should clear the search input after clicking "Close" button Search for a place, click "Close," and verify that the search input is cleared.
+* Should clear the search input after clicking "Close" button

-* Should handle clicking "Directions" without a destination Click "Directions" without entering a destination and verify that the start and destination fields are visible and empty.
+* Should handle clicking "Directions" without a destination

 ## Instalation
 To set up and run the tests locally, follow these steps: